kevnantony/AI-Assistant/README.md

 # AnCryptoChatbot
-A Vector Embedding Retrieval chatbot using OpenAI For Semantic Search
+A Vector Embedding Retrieval chatbot using OpenAI For Semantic Search within .txt files